raizoken23/retention_integration/README.md

 Key training parameters:
 - `attention_kernel`: Use 'power' for symmetric power attention (default is 'sdpa' for standard attention)
+- `dataset`: Name of the dataset to use for training
 - `degree`: Power attention degree (default: 1)
 - `chunk_size`: Size of chunks for processing long sequences (default: None)
 - `disable_gating`: Set to true to disable gating mechanism (default: False)